hayleygayfer/COMP2511-Lab04/README.md

 - You don't have to write *ANY* JavaFX code here, you'll want to grab the code that renders the checkers and move it around but you won't have to change it.
 - How are you going to handle force jump?
 - Don't worry about the recursion of multiple jumps, the CheckerController handles this by checking if any of the valid positions can be used to jump again.
-- `forceJump.isSelected()` (and similar for quackering) can be used to determine if the checkbox is ticked.
+- `forceJump.isSelected()` can be used to determine if the checkbox is ticked.

 ## Installing JavaFX on your own system